 The Grand Tour, a journey where French art students traveled to study antiquity, significantly impacted the neoclassical movement.
 Architects such as Robert Adam, Thomas Jefferson, and Karl Friedrich Schinkel advanced neoclassical architecture, showcasing the style’s ideals.

-Their work helped spread neoclassical buildings across several European cities, European-style architecture and American architecture.
+Their work helped spread neoclassical buildings across several European cities, European-style architecture, and American architecture.
 The neoclassical style also influenced the decorative arts, demonstrating its wide impact and enduring importance.
+Neoclassical architecture had a lasting effect on both public and private spaces.

 See Also Famous Buildings in Ancient Rome

 Neoclassical architecture has traits that define it.
-They reflect a revival of classical ideals, emphasizing simplicity and grandeur.
+It reflects a revival of classical ideals, emphasizing simplicity and grandeur.
+If you ask what neoclassical architecture is, it is a style that brings back the beauty of ancient design.

-- Columns: Utilizes Doric, Ionic, and Corinthian columns, showcasing classical orders.
+- Columns: Doric, Ionic, and Corinthian columns showcase classical orders.

 - Grand Scale: Buildings often exhibit a monumental scale, creating an imposing presence.